D. Geraint James: Early life and education

 David Geraint James, also known as Gerry, was born on 2 January 1922 in the mining village of Treherbert, Rhondda Fawr Valley, Wales.
 His father, local headmaster David James, wrote a regular column in Welsh for The Western Mail, a daily national paper.
-James had one step brother, Arnold, from his father's first marriage, who later became the town clerk of Stepney.
+James had one stepbrother, Arnold, from his father's first marriage, who later became the town clerk of Stepney.
 James's mother, Sarah (née Davies) who was widowed, had a family farm in Llanarth, near New Quay, Cardiganshire and already had three daughters when she married James's father.
 James was her fourth child and was just six years old when his father died.

 James became an active member of Urdd Gobaith Cymru (Welsh League of Youth) by the age of 10.
 He was fluent in both Welsh and English, giving speeches in both languages.
 He also played the organ and rugby.
 After attending Pen-Yr-Englyn primary school and then the Rhondda County School for Boys, his interest in science and ambition to study medicine lured him to Pontypridd County School.

 In 1939, he joined Jesus College, a Welsh college at the University of Cambridge and subsequently gained admission to the Middlesex Hospital, London, to study medicine.
 In June 1941 at the age of 19, he gained a bachelor's degree with honours in the National Science Tripos of anatomy, physiology, and biochemistry.